mlc-mlapis/nodejs-syslog-demo/README.md

 # NodeJS Syslog Demo

-Demonstration of the direct writing to syslog.
+Demonstration of the direct writing to syslog and not through standard console methods.